The UNM south golf course is a championship course that is way too much championship for this golfer.

 Sports and competition run deep within all cultures.

-Spectator sports is one of the world’s biggest enjoyments.
+Spectator sports have long been one of the world’s biggest enjoyments.